smitens/WAREHOUSE/README.md

 - **User Authentication**: Users are required to log in with a username and password (test pw available in json file).
 - **Product Management**: Users can create, edit, add to, reduce, and remove products from the warehouse inventory.
 - **Display Products**: Users can view all products currently stored in the warehouse.
+- **Create Report**: Users can generate report to view amount and total value of all products currently stored in the warehouse.

 ## Installation